Buddy Holly: International tours (1958)

 A new recording session in Clovis was arranged in May; Holly hired Tommy Allsup to play lead guitar.
 The session produced the recordings of "It's So Easy" and "Heartbeat".
 Holly was impressed by Allsup and invited him to join the Crickets.
 In June, Holly traveled alone to New York for a solo recording session.
 Without the Crickets, he chose to be backed by a jazz and R&B band, recording "Now We're One" and Bobby Darin's "Early in the Morning".

-During a visit to the offices of Peer-Southern, Holly met María Elena Santiago.
-He asked her out on their first meeting and proposed marriage to her on their first date.
-The wedding took place on August 15.
-Holly's manager Norman Petty disapproved of the marriage and advised Holly to keep it secret to avoid upsetting Holly's female fans.
-Petty's suggestion created friction with Holly, who had also started to question Petty's bookkeeping.
-The Crickets were also frustrated with Petty, who controlled all of the proceeds earned by the band.
+Holly in New York

+In June 1958, during a visit to the New York offices of music publisher Peer-Southern, Holly met Maria Elena Santiago, a receptionist for executive Murray Deutch there.
+Holly managed to have Santiago invited to a luncheon at Howard Johnson's, thanks to Deutch's secretary, Jo Harper.
+He asked her to have dinner with him that night at P. J. Clarke's.
+Holly proposed marriage to her on their very first date.
+"While we were having dinner, he got up and came back with his hands behind his back.
+He brought out a red rose and said, 'This is for you.
+Would you marry me?'
+Within the beautiful red rose, there was a ring.
+I melted."
+Holly went to her guardian's house the next morning and Maria came running at him and jumped into his arms, which was a sign to him that it was a "yes".

+They married in Lubbock on August 15, 1958, less than two months later.
+On what would have been their 50th wedding anniversary, she told the Lubbock Avalanche-Journal:I'd never had a boyfriend in my life.
+I'd never been on a date before.
+But when I saw Buddy, it was like magic.
+We had something special: love at first sight.
+It was like we were made for each other.
+He came into my life when I needed him, and I came into his.
+The newlyweds honeymooned in Acapulco.
+Norman Petty had tried to dissuade Holly from marriage; he felt that it would disappoint Holly's public and damage his career.

 Holly and Santiago frequented many of New York's music venues, including the Village Gate, Blue Note, Village Vanguard, and Johnny Johnson's.
 Santiago later said that Holly was keen to learn fingerstyle flamenco guitar and that he would often visit her aunt's home to play the piano there.
 Holly planned collaborations between soul singers and rock and roll.
 He wanted to make an album with Ray Charles and Mahalia Jackson.
-He also had ambitions to work in film and registered for acting classes with Lee Strasberg's Actors Studio.
+Holly also had ambitions to work in film and registered for acting classes with Lee Strasberg's Actors Studio.